 We’re not breaking new ground when we say, there’s a lot of noise surrounding the future of artificial intelligence (AI) and the impact it’ll have on life as we know it.
 And sure enough, your favorite business function customer success will change as a result.
 Screw it, it is changing.

 Since OpenAI’s generative AI model, ChatGPT, burst on the scene in November 2022, the world hasn’t quite been the same.
 And for four solid months, ChatGPT was relatively peerless.
-This changed in March 2023 when the world’s largest search engine entered the game: Google AI released Bard.
+This changed in March 2023 when the world’s largest search engine entered the game: Google AI released Gemini (formerly known as Bard).

 But what do these two titans of technology have in common, what are their key differences and, perhaps most importantly, which generative AI model will make the biggest impact on Customer Success Managers (CSM)?

 Carry on reading this article if you’re curious to know:

 - The key similarities and differences between ChatGPT and Gemini,

 - How to craft great prompts for generative AI, and

 - How ChatGPT and Gemini can be used by customer success teams.